 Phytochemical screening

-The results of the phytochemical screening of ethyl acetate extract of Pleiogyniumtimorense seeds were compiled in table 1.
-The results revealed the presence of the flavonoidstannins and triterpenes and/or sterols in the plant extract.
-While, it revealed the absence of coumarins, alkaloids, saponins and carbohydrate and/or glycosides from the plant extract.
+The results of the phytochemical screening of ethyl acetate extract of Pleiogyniumtimorense seeds were compiled in Table 1.
+The results revealed the presence of the flavonoids,tannins and triterpenes and/or sterols in the plant extract.
+While it revealed the absence of coumarins, alkaloids, saponins and carbohydrate and/or glycosides from the plant extract.
 These results confirmed that ethyl acetate extract of Pleiogyniumtimorense seeds is a rich source with the phytochemical constituents that play an important role in the plant bioactivities.
 This result was in agreement with what were reported by previous studies which found that flavonoids, terpenoids, saponins, carbohydrate, tannins and coumarins, were detected in the leaves, bark and fruits of Pleiogyniumtimorense with absence of alkaloids 3,4,10.

-Table 1: hytochemical screening ofethyl acetate extract ofPleiogyniumtimorense seeds
+Table 1: Phytochemical screening ofethyl acetate extract ofPleiogyniumtimorense seeds